2026 Chevrolet Trax Specifications at Bob Stall Chevrolet San Diego

 • Cargo basket for weekend adventure gear

-• Shop accessories at Bob Stall accessories store
+• Shop Bob Stall accessories store

 Towing